 Let’s take a look at the best AR15 Sling reviews for the year 2019-20.

 This is one of the best-rated slings available on the market.
-The sling is made out of heavy-duty premium tubular nylon webbing which is not only chafe-resistant but also very resistant to pulls and tears.
+This best AR sling is made out of heavy-duty premium tubular nylon webbing which is not only chafe-resistant but also very resistant to pulls and tears.

 This sling is also quickly adjustable in length without having to disconnect it from your rifle.
 Its 1.25 inches wide and works with all 1.25-inch sling hardware.
 This sling adjusts from 30 to 50 inches.